 Biofeedback has been investigated as a potential treatment for fecal incontinence.
 However, literature addressing biofeedback for treating fecal incontinence in adults and children has not found that biofeedback provides additional benefit when offered in conjunction with conventional therapy, compared to conventional therapy alone.
-Overall, the evidence is insufficient to conclude that biofeedback improves the net health outcome for adults and children with fecal incontinence (Vonthein 2013 Jelovsek 2019, Andy 2020).
+Overall, the evidence is insufficient to conclude that biofeedback improves the net health outcome for adults and children with fecal incontinence (Vonthein et al., 2013 Jelovsek et al., 2019, Andy et al., 2020).